skeeto/skeeto.github.com/_posts/2014-06-10-A-GPU-Approach-to-Conway-s-Game-of-Life.markdown

 OpenGL.
 I'll make a similar call again later with `glTexSubImage2D()` to fill the texture with initial random state.

-In OpenGL ES, and therefore WebGL, texture dimensions must be powers of two, i.e. 512x512, 256x1024, etc. Since I want to exploit the built-in texture wrapping (`GL_REPEAT`), I've decided to constrain my simulation state size to powers of two.
+In OpenGL ES, and therefore WebGL, wrapped (`GL_REPEAT`) texture dimensions must be powers of two, i.e. 512x512, 256x1024, etc. Since I want to exploit the built-in texture wrapping, I've decided to constrain my simulation state size to powers of two.
 If I manually did the wrapping in the fragment shader, I could make the simulation state any size I want so long as the actual texture is the next largest power of two.
 The `glViewport()` call shown below would be even more important.

 ### Framebuffers